-Flood Risk Assessment NI
+Flood Risk Assessment (FRA) – Northern Ireland (NI)

-- Developments in or near river floodplains (Fluvial Flood Risk Assessment);
+- Developments in or near river floodplains (Fluvial Flood Risk Assessment)

-- Developments in close proximity to reservoirs or dams;
+- Developments in close proximity to reservoirs or dams

-- Developments at risk of surface water flooding(Drainage Assessments).
+- Developments at risk of surface water flooding(Drainage Assessments)

 All works are undertaken on a strictly confidential basis.
 If you would like any further information on our Flood Risk Assessment services, please do not hesitate to contact us.

-Flood Risk Assessment Belfast
+Types of Flood Risk Assessment in Northern Ireland

-Fluvial Flood Risk Assessment NI
+Fluvial Flood Risk Assessment (River Flooding)

 Fluvial flooding occurs when a river bursts its banks, resulting in flood waters flowing across what would normally be dry land.

-Pluvial Flood Risk Assessment (FRA)
+Pluvial Flood Risk Assessment (Surface Water Flooding)

-Impounded Water Body Flood Risk Assessment (Reservoir Flood Risk Assessment NI)
+Impounded Water Body Flood Risk Assessment (Reservoirs)